Frequently asked questions about clinical trials

 Many insurers cover the normal costs of treatment for cancer clinical trials and many states, including Virginia, have mandatory coverage for certain types of trials.
 Research nurses at VCU Massey Cancer Center will gladly contact a patient’s insurance company on his/her behalf.

 The cost to VCU Massey is considerable given the infrastructure expenses and labor-intensity of clinical trials, but offering them is a critical component of our research mission.
 Clinical trials are labor-intensive because we must collect and manage a wealth of data and have more frequent contact with these patients.
-For example, we have 450 former breast cancer clinical trial participants who are now cancer-free but we must follow up with them at least once a year to continue to report their data and to monitor for any long-term effects or trends.
+For example, we have over 600 breast cancer clinical trial participants who are now cancer-free but we follow up with them at least once a year to continue to report their data and to monitor for any long-term effects or trends.

 Several cancer prevention and control studies are also available for people without cancer.
 Many participants are those who have a strong family health history of cancer and want to explore ways that may reduce their chances of developing cancer.